gogs/docs/en-US/installation/install_from_source.md

 Available build tags are:

-- `sqlite3`: SQLite3 database support
+- `sqlite`: SQLite3 database support
 - `pam`: PAM authentication support
 - `cert`: Generate self-signed certificates support
 - `miniwinsvc`: Builtin windows service support (or you can use NSSM to create a service)